ilri/cgspace-java-helpers/README.md

 - Add support for profiles so we can "force" re-tagging of all
 - Integrate with main DSpace build
+- Make sure this doesn't work on items in the workflow
 - Port to DSpace 6
   - Remember to bump Gson version!